SavedKriss/Image-to-ASCII-converter/README.md

 If used it will set the default 10 levels of gray ASCII palette to a 70 levels of gray palette

-### --reversedscale
+### --reversedgradient

 This is a flag, and if not used will default to False

 Use it if your background is dark

-If used it will reverse-sort the two ASCII palettes
+If used it will reverse-sort the two ASCII palettes, reversing the gradients

 ## Credits

 The starting point was this [article from GeeksforGeeks](https://www.geeksforgeeks.org/converting-image-ascii-image-python/).

 The base code was in [this](https://github.com/electronut/pp/tree/master/ascii) repository from [Electronut Labs](https://github.com/electronut).

+A walkthtrough to the original code can be found in the book [Python Playground](http://www.nostarch.com/pythonplayground) published by No Starch Press, USA.

 The source code is published here as per the MIT License below: